bguiz/kndrck.co/content/posts/practical_guide_build_zk_dapps.md

   // equal
   component equals[groupSize][2];
   for (var i = 0; i < groupSize; i++) {
+    // Helper component to check if two
+    // values are equal
+    // We don't want to use ===
+    // as that will fail immediately if
+    // the predicate doesn't hold true
     equals[i][0] = IsEqual();
     equals[i][1] = IsEqual();